 The data used is maintained by Esri and made available through these tasks.
 A primary benefit of using these data sources is that a lot of the work has already been done, allowing you to perform analysis instead of worrying about compiling, processing, and storing very large datasets of continental and global scales on your local machine or network.

 The following map illustrates the types and coverage of elevation data available for analysis:

 An interactive map is a also available for exploring the source data further.

 Data source details

-The elevation data used for the Elevation analysis tasks is available at four extents and resolutions.
+The elevation data used for the Elevation analysis tasks is available at five extents and resolutions.
 The elevation source data was created in a spherical coordinate system with units of arc seconds.
 To simplify understanding, it's referred to in the services by its commonly used meters approximation.

 - 10 meter (1/3 arc second) resolution elevation raster data are available for the following regions:

 - 30 meter (1 arc second) resolution elevation raster data are available for the following regions: